Figuring out how to paint a landscape can be difficult, especially if you have not done it very much…

 If you haven’t yet – Grab my FREE Color Mixing Guide for color mixing help and techniques!

 In order to make your foreground stand out from the rest of the landscape you must make the color richer and darker tonally.
 When you do so it will feel much closer to the viewer and as a result make your painting have a strong spatial element.

-When you are wrapping up your painting, pay attention to the ‘big picture’ elements.
+When you are wrapping up your landscape painting, pay attention to the ‘big picture’ elements.
 First and foremost, make sure that there is a clear light structure in your piece.

 Take a step back from your piece so that you can view the piece from further away.
 This way you will be able to see the whole piece at once and notice what changes need to happen.